PART 1 - THE SACRED PARTS OF MY SOUL

 I’ve heard some people are born with a silver spoon.

 Not me.
-I got a WHOLE SILVER CUP, and with it came many things that filled up my life.
-Namely, belief systems that have influenced me until this day.
+I got a WHOLE SILVER CUP, and with it came many things that filled up my life, specifically belief systems that have influenced me to this day.

 A lifetime of generational religious ideologies being imprinted on me from birth.

-I wore a long white dress decorated with embroidery which my grandmother painstakingly stitched together for this very special occasion.
+I wore a long white dress decorated with embroidery, which my grandmother painstakingly stitched together for this very special occasion.
 It must have represented something.
-Again, I was 15 days old so didn’t have a clue.
+Again, I was 15 days old, so I didn’t have a clue.
 The priest sprinkled some “holy water” on me and mumbled words I did not understand.

-Nevertheless, this made our whole family “special”.
-It was never blatantly said out loud, but somehow was implied to my tender and impressionable young self.
+Nevertheless, this made our whole family “special.”
+It was never blatantly said out loud but somehow implied to my tender and impressionable young self.
 Having a Jesuit Priest in the family somehow meant we were taken care of and had privileges.
-Somewhere I got the idea that our family was passing right by “purgatory” and headed straight to heaven no matter what we did or whom we harmed in this life.
+Somewhere, I got the idea that our family was passing right by “purgatory” and headed straight to heaven no matter what we did or whom we harmed in this life.

 The Confession

-We passed vintage wine in a giant goblet around the living-room, and ate bread and received our blessings from the “family” priest.
-One afternoon my mother suggested I was old enough (maybe 8 at the time) to do my first confession, which took place in my parents bedroom alone with my Uncle Bud.
+We passed vintage wine in a giant goblet around the living room, ate bread, and received blessings from the “family” priest.
+One afternoon, my mother suggested I was old enough (maybe eight at the time) to make my first confession, which took place in my parents’ bedroom alone with my Uncle Bud.

-I vividly remember him sitting in his stark black robes and contrasting white collar.
-I loved him and I respected him.
+I vividly remember him sitting in stark black robes and contrasting white collars.
+I loved him and respected him.
 But again, I had no clue what was happening.
-No one had prepared me for this occasion and I found myself sitting smack dab in front of my uncle on my parents bed in total ignorance.
+No one had prepared me for this occasion, and I found myself sitting smack dab in front of my uncle on my parents’ bed in total ignorance.

-My uncle sensed my uneasiness and quickly said, “Debbie, how about you tell me your sins and then I will forgive you”.
-My brain began searching for an interpretation of his words and couldn’t find one.
+My uncle sensed my uneasiness and quickly said, “Debbie, how about you tell me your sins, and then I will forgive you.”
+My brain searched for an interpretation of his words and couldn’t find one.
 I sat in silence.

 He again began, “Debbie, how about you tell me everything you did wrong this week?”
 Again, silence.
 After all, why would I do that?

-I was a pretty clever child I’m told, and it didn’t take too long before I sized up the whole situation.
-I then blurted out some words, reciting one transgression after another, in quick succession.
-Of course, all made up from my “overactive” imagination.
-My answers were quite creative and I was sure “my honesty” and “forthright spirit” would make me look good and be pleasing to him.
+I’m told I was a pretty clever child, and it didn’t take too long before I sized up the whole situation.
+Words began to tumble out as I quickly recited one transgression after another.
+Of course, it was all made up from my “overactive” imagination.
+My answers were exceptionally creative, and I was sure “my honesty” and “forthright spirit” would make me look good and please him.
 Even if I was “lying”.
-I don’t know how believable it was because my uncle never said a thing about it, except, “I forgive you”.
-I had no idea at that time how that seemingly innocent encounter would affect my relationship with God, and the concept of God, throughout my life.
+I don’t know how believable it was because my uncle never said a thing about it except, “I forgive you.”
+I had no idea at that time how that seemingly innocent encounter would affect my relationship with God and my concept of God throughout my life.

 Or how it would later become the “root cause” of many years of people pleasing and the need for acceptance, especially in religious circles.